SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Regional date and time format**: Select a culture in the drop-down list to customize the format of dates and times in DataMiner Cube to that culture.

 - **CSV separator**: Select which separator should be used in CSV exports from Cube.
-This setting replaces the legacy *Table export column separator* setting.
-Available from DataMiner 10.0.0/10.0.2 onwards.

   > [!NOTE]
   > - When you copy data to the Windows clipboard, that data will always be delimited by TAB characters, regardless of this setting.